DataDog/dd-sdk-reactnative-examples/rum-react-navigation/README.md

   }
   ```

-  You can find these credentials in your Datadog application
+  You can find these credentials in your Datadog application.

-- `config/hosts.json` file containing
+- `config/hosts.json` file containing:

   ```json
   {